christophebe/generate-corpus/README.md

 - proxy : the proxy url used to make the google search & retrieve page content : http://user:password@host:port.

 Proxy parameter can be replaced by proxyList if you are using a list of proxies (see below).

+## Encoding

+Automatic detection of the encoding doesn't work on Windows.
+On this OS, you should set the encoding in the options.

 ## With proxies